This page has moved to here!

 The VLC conducts basic science, translational, and clinical research on acute lung injury, asthma, bacterial genetics and metabolism, cell therapy, mathematical modeling, new approaches to physiological measurement, cystic fibrosis, lung infection, obesity, pulmonary fibrosis, critical care, and ventilator-induced lung injury.
 The clinical research aspect of the program is currently engaged in recruitment of participants for important clinical studies and trials.
 Faculty of the VLC are actively involved in the mission towards community outreach through participation in international, national and state initiatives, through public awareness campaigns including publication in the Spirogram, and through our robust VLC clinical research program.

 Location & Facilities

 Our Burlington home is nestled between the shores of Lake Champlain and the vistas of the Green Mountains.
-We are located on the University of Vermont campus, and adjacent to Fletcher Allen Health Care, fostering a culture of collaboration and partnership.
+We are located on the University of Vermont campus, and adjacent to The University of Vermont Medical Center, fostering a culture of collaboration and partnership.
 Learn more about living in Burlington.